 - injury to testicles

 - alcohol use

-To determine what’s causing these symptoms for you, schedule an appointment with your physician and request a blood test.
+To determine what’s causing these symptoms for you, schedule an appointment with your doctor and request a blood test.
 A blood test is the only sure way to determine your testosterone level.
-Harvard Medical School (HMS) recommends a goal of a testosterone level of 300 to 450 ng/dL (nanograms per deciliter) for men over 65 years of age, which is the midpoint of the normal range for the age group (HMS, 2004).
+Harvard Medical School (HMS) recommends a goal of a testosterone level of 300–450 ng/dL (nanograms per deciliter) for men over 65 years of age.
+This is the midpoint of the normal range for the age group.

 Regardless of the reason you’re experiencing low testosterone, there are treatment options available to increase testosterone or reduce the side effects you’re experiencing.
 Treatment options include the following:

 Testosterone supplementation is an option for men experiencing low testosterone.
 It can be delivered in several ways: injections into the muscle every few weeks; patches or gels applied to the skin; a patch that is applied inside the mouth; or pellets that are inserted under the skin of the buttocks.
 Those who have experienced or are at a high risk of prostate cancer should not use testosterone therapy.

 Losing weight and being physically active

 Exercising more and losing weight can help slow the decrease of testosterone your body is experiencing.

 If you’re most concerning symptom from lower testosterone is erectile dysfunction, erectile dysfunction medications can help treat the symptom.